 The modelling approach followed here is simplified both in terms of number of model parameters, land use classes, and the parameterization of climate.
 While the single model parameter w^ correlates with physical land surface properties, it does not have a direct physical meaning (although expressions can be derived linking Budyko parameters to vegetation and climate characteristics, see Gerrits et al., 2009).
-Therefore w^ might also change with mean climate conditions, the synchronicity

-- 15 between precipitation and potential evapotranspiration, changing snow conditions (Berghuijs et al., 2014) and/or vegetation phenology (Donohue et al., 2007).
-This could not be investigated due to a lack of observations in southern and northern Europe.
+Therefore w^ might also change with mean climate conditions and/or vegetation phenology (Donohue et al., 2007), an effect that cannot be investigated due to a lack of observations in Southern and Northern Europe.
 It has also been argued that the success of Budyko approaches can be partly explained by the possible adaptation of vegetation to difference in climate seasonality and soil type (Gentine et al., 2012), which would be a strong argument in favor of using such simplified models.
 We also use a limited number of land use classes.
-This number is constrained both by the 20 limited availability of accurate estimates of long-term water balance partitioning for different land use types, as well as by - the limited number of land use classes in the HILDA land use reconstruction.
-Nonetheless, our simulations capture the most important land use and climate-induced impacts.
+This number is constrained both by the limited availability of accurate estimates of long-term water balance partitioning for different land use types, as well as by the limited number of land use classes in the HILDA land use reconstruction.
+Nonetheless, we believe our simulations to capture the first-order land use and climate-induced impacts.
 The lysimeter observations include land use with some of the highest and lowest reported ET rates, making it unlikely that we underestimate the land use-induced variability in ET.
-Whereas there can be considerable variability in average ET within land use classes, for instance due to vegetation and/or soil type (Haferkorn and Knappe, 2002), this variability is typically small compared to the possible range of ET over all land use classes.
-The range in w^ values is also consistent, at least qualitatively, with estimates in previous studies (Li et al., 2013; Greve et al., 2014).
+And whereas there can be considerable variability in average ET within land use classes, for instance due to vegetation and/or soil type (Haferkorn and Knappe, 2002), this variability is typically small compared to the possible range of ET over all land use classes.
 Our modeling approach did not explicitly consider effects other than atmospheric temperature as climate drivers of ET.
-For instance, the impact of rising CO2 levels on transpiration (Piao et al., 2007) were not considered, although the effects of CO2 where found to be small compared to

-- 30 effects of forest stand age (Jaramillo et al., 2018).
-Also the impact of agricultural intensification (Liu et al., 2015) and irrigation on ET were not considered, although in some regions the effect of irrigation can be considerable (Siebert and Döll, 2010; Jaramillo and Destouni, 2015).
+For instance, the impact of rising CO2 levels on transpiration (Piao et al., 2007) were not considered.
+Also the impact of agricultural intensification (Liu et al., 2015) and irrigation on ET were not considered.
 Both can be expected to lead to higher ET and lower Q. While such processes can have strong impacts locally and regionally, other studies have shown small effect under European conditions (e.g., van Roosmalen et al., 2009).
-It should be mentioned that other, more rigurous, methods have been applied at smaller scales based on multiple working - 35 hypotheses (Harrigan et al., 2014), that allow for identification of additional factors driving hydrologic change.
-The observation that regional disagreement can exist between simulated and observed streamflow changes indicates that more research is needed to fully understand drivers of streamflow change at smaller (regional and catchment) scales.
+It should be mentioned that other, more rigurous, methods have been applied at smaller scales based on multiple working hypotheses (Harrigan et al., 2014), that allow for identification of additional factors driving hydrologic change.

+Discussion started: 11 January 2019 © Author(s) 2019.
+CC BY 4.0 License.